Sri Sudarshan Sitting on a shore performing yoga

 Read more

-Serve love, give, purify, meditate, realise.
-A revered saint of modern times Swami Sivananda is the inspiration behind the International Sivananda Yoga Vedanta Centres.
-Born in South India, he served for many years as an allopathic medical doctor before renouncing wordly life and establishing the Divine Life Society ashram in Rishikesh, North India in 1932.
+Serve, Love, Give, Purify, Meditate, Realize.
+The revered saint of modern times, Sri Swami Sivananda is the inspiration behind the international Sivananda Yoga Vedanta Ashrams and Centres across the world.
+Author of 300+ books spanning every topic, he served as an effective and tireless medical doctor before renouncing wordly life and establishing the Divine Life Society in Rishikesh, India.

 • Sri Sudarshan